wamp-proto/wamp-proto/spec/basic.md

 #### PUBLISH

+Sent by a *Publisher* to a *Broker* to publish an event.

     [PUBLISH, Request|id, Options|dict, Topic|uri]
     [PUBLISH, Request|id, Options|dict, Topic|uri, Arguments|list]
     [PUBLISH, Request|id, Options|dict, Topic|uri, Arguments|list, ArgumentsKw|dict]

 #### PUBLISHED

+Acknowledge sent by a *Broker* to a *Publisher* for acknowledged publications.

     [PUBLISHED, PUBLISH.Request|id, Publication|id]

 #### SUBSCRIBE

+Subscribe request sent by a *Subscriber* to a *Broker* to subscribe to a topic.

     [SUBSCRIBE, Request|id, Options|dict, Topic|uri]

 #### SUBSCRIBED

+Acknowledge sent by a *Broker* to a *Subscriber* to acknowledge a subscription.

     [SUBSCRIBED, SUBSCRIBE.Request|id, Subscription|id]

 #### UNSUBSCRIBE

+Unsubscribe request sent by a *Subscriber* to a *Broker* to unsubscribe a subscription.

     [UNSUBSCRIBE, Request|id, SUBSCRIBED.Subscription|id]

 #### UNSUBSCRIBED

+Acknowledge sent by a *Broker* to a *Subscriber* to acknowledge unsubscription.

     [UNSUBSCRIBED, UNSUBSCRIBE.Request|id]